H3R01A/web3-library/README.md

 Next, run `node connect.js` in the terminal to create db

-Finally run either `npm run dev` or `yarn dev` and ppen [http://localhost:3000](http://localhost:3000) with your browser to visit the Web 3 Library.
+Finally run either `npm run dev` or `yarn dev` and open [http://localhost:3000](http://localhost:3000) within your browser to visit the Web 3 Library.

 ## Features